ITNaveen/Terraform-NT/base/taint.md

 terraform untaint resource_type.resource_name
 terraform untaint aws_instance.webserver

-you need to check individually resources wheather they are tainted or not - terraform state show aws_my_ec2
+you need to check individually resources wheather they are tainted or not - terraform state show aws_my_ec2.
+✅ Yes, if a resource is tainted, it means that Terraform will destroy and recreate it in the next terraform apply.

 ...........When to Use Tainting................
 Resource appears misconfigured